Sasanian Empire: Three Great Fires

-Reflecting the regional rivalry and bias the Sassanids are believed to have held against their Parthian predecessors, it was probably during the Sassanid era that the two great fires in Pars and Media—the Adur Farnbag and Adur Gushnasp respectively—were promoted to rival, and even eclipse, the sacred fire in Parthia, the Adur Burzen-Mehr.
+Reflecting the regional rivalry and bias the Sasanians are believed to have held against their Parthian predecessors, it was probably during the Sasanian era that the two great fires in Pars and Media—the Adur Farnbag and Adur Gushnasp respectively—were promoted to rival, and even eclipse, the sacred fire in Parthia, the Adur Burzen-Mehr.
 The Adur Burzen-Mehr, linked (in legend) with Zoroaster and Vishtaspa (the first Zoroastrian King), was too holy for the Persian magi to end veneration of it completely.

-It was therefore during the Sassanid era that the three Great Fires of the Zoroastrian world were given specific associations.
+It was therefore during the Sasanian era that the three Great Fires of the Zoroastrian world were given specific associations.
 The Adur Farnbag in Pars became associated with the magi, Adur Gushnasp in Media with warriors, and Adur Burzen-Mehr in Parthia with the lowest estate, farmers and herdsmen.

 The Adur Gushnasp eventually became, by custom, a place of pilgrimage by foot for newly enthroned Kings after their coronation.
-It is likely that, during the Sassanid era, these three Great Fires became central places for pilgrimage among Zoroastrians.
+It is likely that, during the Sasanian era, these three Great Fires became central places for pilgrimage among Zoroastrians.

 Iconoclasm and the elevation of Persian over other Iranian languages

-The early Sassanids ruled against the use of cult images in worship, and so statues and idols were removed from many temples and, where possible, sacred fires were installed instead.
+The early Sasanians ruled against the use of cult images in worship, and so statues and idols were removed from many temples and, where possible, sacred fires were installed instead.
 This policy extended even to the 'non-Iran' regions of the empire during some periods.
 Hormizd I allegedly destroyed statues erected for the dead in Armenia.
 However, only cult-statues were removed.
-The Sassanids continued to use images to represent the deities of Zoroastrianism, including that of Ahura Mazda, in the tradition that was established during the Seleucid era.
+The Sasanians continued to use images to represent the deities of Zoroastrianism, including that of Ahura Mazda, in the tradition that was established during the Seleucid era.

-In the early Sassanid period royal inscriptions often consisted of Parthian, Middle Persian and Greek.
-However, the last time Parthian was used for a royal inscription came during the reign of Narseh, son of Shapur I. It is likely therefore that soon after this, the Sassanids made the decision to impose Persian as the sole official language within Iran, and forbade the use of written Parthian.
-This had important consequences for Zoroastrianism, given that all secondary literature, including the Zand, was then recorded only in Middle Persian, having a profound impact in orienting Zoroastrianism towards the influence of the Pars region, the homeland of the Sassanids.
+In the early Sasanian period royal inscriptions often consisted of Parthian, Middle Persian and Greek.
+However, the last time Parthian was used for a royal inscription came during the reign of Narseh, son of Shapur I. It is likely therefore that soon after this, the Sasanians made the decision to impose Persian as the sole official language within Iran, and forbade the use of written Parthian.
+This had important consequences for Zoroastrianism, given that all secondary literature, including the Zand, was then recorded only in Middle Persian, having a profound impact in orienting Zoroastrianism towards the influence of the Pars region, the homeland of the Sasanians.